yegor256/blog/_posts/2016/jun/2016-06-03-conference-mistakes.md

 that and this attitude seriously demotivates me as a speaker.

 **Cheap venue**.
-This means literally what it says&mdash;the place is too cheap and, because of that, bad.
+This means literally what it says---the place is too cheap and, because of that, bad.
 The impression of such a place ruins the entire conference.
-Don't fool yourself, if it's cheap&mdash;it's bad.
+Don't fool yourself, if it's cheap---it's bad.
 Into this category I would also place venues that are not designed to be conference hosts, like cinemas or offices.
 They will also be cheaper than proper venues, but you will get what you pay for.